bot-app/trading/docs/faq.md

 If this happens for all pairs in the pairlist, this might indicate a recent exchange downtime.
 Please check your exchange's public channels for details.

-Irrespectively of the reason, Freqtrade will fill up these candles with "empty" candles, where open, high, low and close are set to the previous candle close - and volume is empty.
+Irrespectively of the reason, Trading will fill up these candles with "empty" candles, where open, high, low and close are set to the previous candle close - and volume is empty.
 In a chart, this will look like a `_` - and is aligned with how exchanges usually represent 0 volume candles.

 ### I'm getting "Price jump between 2 candles detected"